botpress/messaging/docs/channels/messenger.md

 ### Create a Facebook Page

 If you do not already have a Facebook page you will need to create one.
-[You can find details on how to create a new Facebook page here](https://www.facebook.com/pages/creation/).
+[You can find details on how to create a new Facebook page here](https://www.facebook.com/pages/creation/)

-To link your chatbot to a pre-existing page, you must have an administrator or developer role.
+To link your chatbot to a pre-existing page, you must have an administrator or developer role

 ## Channel Configuration